 Emails are the things of high priority, perhaps the reason why all your academic and professional life resides in your mail inbox.
-It is also a place which acts as your identity proof for your bank accounts, social media profiles, and other email IDs.
-My contention is that your email inbox is a place of high importance and value, and you shouldn’t have to bother getting rid of spam and other things you no longer are interested in subscribing.
+It is also a place that acts as your identity proof for your bank accounts, social media profiles, and other email IDs.
+My contention is that your email inbox is a place of high importance and value, and you shouldn’t have to bother getting rid of spam and other things you no longer are interested in subscribing to.

 Thankfully, we now have a very smart web-service to take care of all this.
 The service is called UnrollMe, and as its name suggests, it unrolls you from the services you have subscribed to.
 You can very easily integrate your Gmail, Yahoo ID and now even Outlook.com, with the service, and in a matter of seconds, the service will populate a list of all the services you have had signed up for.

 Once the list has been populated, you can easily unsubscribe from them in mere few clicks.
 Some services don’t give any option to unsubscribe from them, fortunately, they won’t be escaping from UnrollMe.

 The service has a very nice UI, and the recent update made it compatible with Yahoo service as well.
 You can use the service from your mobile devices as well.

 The service is amazing, and well trustworthy, for the kind of job it does, I don’t see any reason why you shouldn’t be using it.
 It is also noteworthy that it is completely free.

 It will take you just a few minutes with Unroll.Me, and the service will make your life easier.